 Taking no questions, State’s Attorney Marilyn Mosby spoke briefly today to the media, saying she was innocent and vowing to “fight with every ounce of energy within my being.”

 Mosby also alluded to The Brew’s July 2020 story about her out-of-town trips: “I did not expect for an investigation into my professional travel, which I asked for, to somehow snowball into state ethics and state election board inquiries, federal investigations, and ultimately a federal indictment.”

-Mosby’s trips – to locations that included Africa and Scotland as well as Germany and Portugal – served to deepen her knowledge of alternative approaches to criminal justice, Richardson said.
+Mosby’s trips – to locations ranging from Kenya and Scotland to Germany and Portugal – served to deepen her knowledge of alternative approaches to criminal justice, Richardson said.

-With Baltimore then experiencing its highest homicide rate ever, Mosby’s frequent travel (she was physically absent from the state’s attorney’s office for more than 140 days in 2018 and 2019, Cumming reported) was raising criticism.
+With Baltimore then experiencing its highest homicide rate ever, Mosby’s frequent travel (she was physically absent from her downtown office for more than 140 days in 2018 and 2019, Cumming reported) was raising criticism.